 Full Export: Users will remain in full control of their data i.e. they will be able to export it, and or delete it.

-KPI or Interfirm Comparison System: We plan to invite Accountant firm users to opt in to this system.
+KPI or Inter-firm Comparison System: We plan to invite Accountant firm users to opt in to this system.
 Users who opt in will then in turn need to obtain the approval of their clients.
 Participating Accountants could then use the results to assist in advising their clients.
 Braiins would provide starting point KPI/Comparison results for the Accountant to use.
 As the database grows, this source of data could become a significant strength of Braiins.
 No other AP system which is not cloud based could offer it.

 Note: Some of the above is working today, and sufficient to show that the concepts do work and can be delivered, but much still remains to be completed.